CMHayden/Learning/3D Graphics and Animation/readme.md

 * **Output display**

+In the example of a city, in the vertex shader we can manipulate the vertices in our model to create munition holes in the facades of the building.
+We can use geometry shaders to manipulate the geometric primatives of the buildings to create interesting destruction effects like splintering of corners.
+Using fragment shader allows us to change the fragments (colours) of the materials, following the example of a city we can render it in a toon shading to resemble it to old cartoons.
+Finally, the framebuffer can be sent back to the fragment shader to add an effect such as gloom or dusk to our city landscape.

 #### Forward Rendering

+Forward rendering calculates the final output starting from the objects and light sources in the scene.
+This type of pipeline calculates the light and material properties for each object and for every light source in the scene.
+As a result, we can assume the complexity of the rendering by the number of objects and lights in the scene.

+The advantages of the forward rendering pipeline are that it can easily and quickly render geometrically complex scenes with simple light sources.
+It also produces frames that are consistent in quality as the final render depends on the geometry and light sources only.
+As so, this is the most common method used in real-time applications such as mobile games, online demonstrators, and simulations.

 With forward rendering we calculate the graphics from the geometry to the pixels.
 The perfomance depends on the number of lights.
 This can be done: